A8IK/office-lunch-menu-management/README.md

 789   |    Employee    |  56789
 1011  |    Employee    |  98765

-Properly using this info you can login easily.)
+Properly using this info can login easily.)

 **Running the Projects:**
 *Backend: After following the setup instructions, the backend server will be running on port 3000 by default.